OpenIndiana/oi-docs/docs/handbook/community/texlive.md

 -->

-# Hipster Handbook - TeX Live Typesetting Software
+# TeX Live Typesetting Software

 The following notes document the steps to install [TeX Live](http://tug.org/texlive) on OpenIndiana Hipster and how to update it using the tlmgr TeX Live package management tool.